Strong Prices Realized in Cohasco Auction

 And over 700 other items in 30 different specialties.

-Cohasco's next Mail/Phone/Fax/Internet Auction is planned for mid 2001,
+Cohasco's next Mail/Phone/Fax/Internet Auction is planned for 2020,

 Keen competition